kykrueger/openbis/src/vagrant/obis/README.md

     vi info.txt

-When finished, we need to set the object_id this data set should be associated with.
+When finished, we need to set the sample_id this data set should be associated with.
 Then we can commit it.

-    obis config object_id /DEMO/BIGDATA
+    obis config sample_id /DEMO/BIGDATA
     obis commit -m"Initial data commit."

 Log into the sprint server https://sprint-openbis.ethz.ch:8446 and go to the sample /DEMO/BIGDATA.
 You should see the newly registered data set there.
 You can take a look at it and see file metadata for its contents.